 Howe had taken Philadelphia in 1777 but returned to New York once winter ended.
 He slowly realized that European military tactics would not work in North America.
 In Europe, armies fought head-on battles in attempt to seize major cities.
 However, in 1777, the British had held Philadelphia and New York and yet still weakened their position.
-Meanwhile, Washington realized after New York that the largely untrained Continental Army could not match up in head-on battles with the professional British army.
-So he developed his own logic of warfare, which involved smaller, more frequent skirmishes and avoided any major engagements that would risk his entire army.
+Meanwhile, Washington realized after New York that the largely untrained Continental Army could not win head-on battles with the professional British army.
+So he developed his own logic of warfare that involved smaller, more frequent skirmishes and avoided major engagements that would risk his entire army.
 As long as he kept the army intact, the war would continue, no matter how many cities the British captured.

-Slaves and free blacks also impacted (and were impacted by) the Revolution.
+Slaves and free black Americans also impacted (and were impacted by) the Revolution.
 The British were the first to recruit black (or “Ethiopian”) regiments, as early as Dunmore’s Proclamation of 1775 in Virginia, which promised freedom to any slaves who would escape their masters and join the British cause.
-At first, Washington, a slaveholder himself, resisted allowing free blacks and former slaves to join the Continental Army, but he eventually relented.
+At first, Washington, a slaveholder himself, resisted allowing black men to join the Continental Army, but he eventually relented.
 In 1775, Peter Salem’s master freed him to fight with the militia.
 Salem faced British Regulars in the battles at Lexington and Bunker Hill, where he fought valiantly with around three-dozen other black Americans.
 Salem not only contributed to the cause, but he earned the ability to determine his own life after his enlistment ended.
 Salem was not alone, but many more slaves seized upon the tumult of war to run away and secure their own freedom directly.
-Historians estimate that between 30,000 and 100,000 slaves deserted their masters during the war.
+Historians estimate that between 30,000 and 100,000 slaves deserted their masters during the war.47

 Men and women together struggled through years of war and hardship.
-For patriots (and those who remained neutral), victory brought new political, social, and economic opportunities but it also brought new uncertainties.
+For patriots (and those who remained neutral), victory brought new political, social, and economic opportunities, but it also brought new uncertainties.
 The war decimated entire communities, particularly in the South.
 Thousands of women throughout the nation had been widowed.
 The American economy, weighed down by war debt and depreciated currencies, would have to be rebuilt following the war.
 State constitutions had created governments, but now men would have to figure out how to govern.
-The opportunities created by the Revolution had come at great cost, in both lives and fortune, and it was left to the survivors to seize those opportunities and help forge and define this new nation-state that they had helped create.
+The opportunities created by the Revolution had come at great cost, in both lives and fortune, and it was left to the survivors to seize those opportunities and help forge and define the new nation-state.

 VI.
 The Consequences of the American Revolution

 Like the earlier distinction between “origins” and “causes,” the Revolution also had short- and long-term consequences.
 Perhaps the most important immediate consequence of declaring independence was the creation of state constitutions in 1776 and 1777.
-The Revolution also unleashed powerful political, social, and economic forces that would transform the new nation’s politics and society, including increased participation in politics and governance, the legal institutionalization of religious toleration, and the growth and diffusion of the population, particularly westward expansion.
-The Revolution also had significant short-term effects on the lives of women in the new United States of America.
-In the long-term, the Revolution would also have significant effects on the lives of slaves and free blacks as well as the institution of slavery itself.
-It also affected Native Americans by opening up western settlement and creating governments hostile to their territorial claims.
+The Revolution also unleashed powerful political, social, and economic forces that would transform the new nation’s politics and society, including increased participation in politics and governance, the legal institutionalization of religious toleration, and the growth and diffusion of the population, particularly westward.
+The Revolution affected Native Americans by opening up western settlement and creating governments hostile to their territorial claims.
 Even more broadly, the Revolution ended the mercantilist economy, opening new opportunities in trade and manufacturing.

 The new states drafted written constitutions, which, at the time, was an important innovation from the traditionally unwritten British Constitution.
-These new state constitutions were based on the idea of “popular sovereignty,” i.e., that the power and authority of the government derived from the people.41 Most created weak governors and strong legislatures with more regular elections and moderately increased the size of the electorate.
+These new state constitutions were based on the idea of “popular sovereignty,” i.e., that the power and authority of the government derived from the people.48 Most created weak governors and strong legislatures with more regular elections and moderately increased the size of the electorate.
 A number of states followed the example of Virginia and included a declaration or “bill” of rights in their constitution designed to protect the rights of individuals and circumscribe the prerogative of the government.
 Pennsylvania’s first state constitution was the most radical and democratic.
 They created a unicameral legislature and an Executive Council but no genuine executive.
 All free men could vote, including those who did not own property.
 Massachusetts’ constitution, passed in 1780, was less democratic in structure but underwent a more popular process of ratification.
 In the fall of 1779, each town sent delegates––312 in all––to a constitutional convention in Cambridge.
 Town meetings debated the constitution draft and offered suggestions.
 Anticipating the later federal constitution, Massachusetts established a three-branch government based on checks and balances between the branches.
-1776 was the year of independence, but it was also the beginning of an unprecedented period of constitution-making and state-building.
+Independence came in 1776, and so did an unprecedented period of constitution-making and state-building.

 The Continental Congress ratified the Articles of Confederation in 1781.
 The Articles allowed each state one vote in the Continental Congress.
 But the Articles are perhaps most notable for what they did not allow.
 Congress was given no power to levy or collect taxes, regulate foreign or interstate commerce, or establish a federal judiciary.
-These shortcomings rendered the post-war Congress rather impotent.
+These shortcomings rendered the post-war Congress weak and largely ineffectual.

 The Revolution’s most important long-term economic consequence was the end of mercantilism.
 The British Empire had imposed various restrictions on the colonial economies including limiting trade, settlement, and manufacturing.
 The Revolution opened new markets and new trade relationships.
 The Americans’ victory also opened the western territories for invasion and settlement, which created new domestic markets.
 Americans began to create their own manufactures, no longer content to rely on those in Britain.

 Despite these important changes, the American Revolution had its limits.
 Following their unprecedented expansion into political affairs during the imperial resistance, women also served the patriot cause during the war.
 However, the Revolution did not result in civic equality for women.
 Instead, during the immediate post-war period, women became incorporated into the polity to some degree as “republican mothers.”
-These new republican societies required virtuous citizens and it became mothers’ responsibility to raise and educate future citizens.
+Republican societies required virtuous citizens, and it became mothers’ responsibility to raise and educate future citizens.
 This opened opportunity for women regarding education, but they still remained largely on the peripheries of the new American polity.

 Approximately 60,000 loyalists ended up leaving America because of Revolution.
 Loyalists came from all ranks of American society, and many lived the rest of their lives in exile from their homeland.
 A clause in the Treaty of Paris was supposed to protect their property and require the Americans to compensate Loyalists who had lost property during the war because of their allegiance.
-The Americans, however, reneged on this promise and, throughout the 1780s, the states continued seizing property held by Loyalists.
+The Americans, however, reneged on this promise and, throughout the 1780s, states continued seizing property held by Loyalists.
 Some colonists went to England, where they were strangers and outsiders in what they had thought of as their mother country.
 Many more, however, settled on the peripheries of the British Empire throughout the world, especially Nova Scotia, New Brunswick, and Quebec.
-The Loyalists had come out on the losing side of a Revolution, and many lost everything they had and were forced to carve out new lives from scratch far from the homes they had known for their entire lives.43
+The Loyalists had come out on the losing side of a Revolution, and many lost everything they had and were forced to create new lives far from the land of their birth.50

 Native Americans, too, participated in and were affected by the Revolution.
-Many Native American tribes and confederacies, such as the Shawnee, Creek, Cherokee, and Iroquois, had sided with the British.
+Many Native American groups, such as the Shawnee, Creek, Cherokee, and Iroquois, had sided with the British.
 They had hoped for a British victory that would continue to restrain the land-hungry colonial settlers from moving west beyond the Appalachian Mountains.
-Unfortunately, the Americans’ victory and Native Americans’ support for the British created a pretense for justifying the rapid, and often brutal expansion into the western territories.
-Native American tribes would continue to be displaced and pushed further west throughout the nineteenth century.
+Unfortunately, the Americans’ victory and Native Americans’ support for the British created a pretense for justifying rapid, and often brutal expansion into the western territories.
+Native American peoples would continue to be displaced and pushed further west throughout the nineteenth century.
 Ultimately, American independence marked the beginning of the end of what had remained of Native American independence.